Counselling & Psychotherapy

 -

 Therapy can be vulnerable and new, so it’s natural to be nervous.
-It can be scary to think of opening up or crying in front of someone new, perhaps fearing that it will be awkward and uncomfortable.
+It can be scary to think of opening up or crying in front of someone new.
 It may also have been difficult to trust people in the past, and hard to imagine that this will feel any different.
+You will get to know me on your own terms, building trust along the way.
+It is completely normal to have doubts.

 -

-It may be helpful to think of the first few sessions as trying out the waters together.
-During the sessions, you’ll be able to see how you feel working with me.
-What’s most important is that you find someone who you feel is the right fit for you.
-We can explore that together.
+It’s often helpful to think of the first few sessions as trying out the waters together, so you can get a sense of how you feel working with me.
+What’s most important is that you find someone who is the right fit for you right now.
+I can provide referrals if needed.

 -